Translation-Commons/lang-nav/src/features/data/readme.md

    2. Load extra entities: ISO data, IANA data, ISO retirements.
    3. Connect entities: link languages to parents, connect locales, connect territories to parents, connect writing systems.
    4. Create regional locales.
-   5. Compute descendent populations for languages.
+   5. Compute descendant populations for languages.
 2. Provide
    1. Package the loaded data into a `DataContext` for use in the application.
 3. Supplemental Data